The best slip-on sneakers for men that promise both comfort and style

 Having a fuss-free silhouette without any hassle of laces or hook-and-loop closure, slip-on sneakers are as easy as slipping in and out off a slider.
 Whether you’re stepping out for work or running errands, hitting the gym or going for a date, such shoes always make for a sartorial choice.
 And let’s not forget how convenient they prove to be while travelling and especially at airport security checks.

 Moreover, sneaker brands in recent years have been going all avant-garde with their collection of slip-on sneakers for men to ensure you find that perfect pair for every occasion and event.
 From experimenting with different materials and colourways to incorporating distinctive technologies in the designs, they’re constantly upgrading their extensive range of stylish yet comfortable pieces, which obviously leaves everybody spoilt for choices.
-While unconventional sneakers like the Nike Go FlyEase (Buy for SGD 215 on Nike) have been re-shaping the face of slip-on sneakers, classics like the Vans Slip-On Pro Sneakers (Buy for SGD 343 on Farfetch) still remain as iconic as ever.
+While unconventional sneakers like the Nike Go FlyEase (Buy for HKD 1,112 on Farfetch) have been re-shaping the face of slip-on sneakers, classics like the Vans Slip-On Pro Sneakers (Buy for HKD 2,073 on Farfetch) still remain as iconic as ever.

 Additionally, the versatility of these shoes makes it really easy to style them with different types of apparel.
 For instance, you can pair your sneaker-style leather loafers with both trousers at the workplace or denims while hanging out.
 Similarly, simplistic canvas slip-ons can be styled effortlessly with your athleisure wear, your formal suit or street shorts.
 And while we understand why these shoes deserve a place in every sneaker collection, we also know how difficult it can get for you to choose a pair from a sea of options.
 Fret not, as we’ve shortlisted some of the best slip-on sneakers for men to take your pick from.